robcarver17/skipperman/docs/ideas.md

 ### Required for training event (ASAP):

 - report of qualified people
+- put group count on report
-- - random issues with volunteer changes, fix
+- random issues with volunteer changes, fix
 - are volunteers with existing connections shown in pick list?
 - issues with duplicates
 - list of non volunteers